israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

   // this code is not executed
 }

 Do not use a Boolean object to convert a non-boolean value to a boolean value.
+Instead, use Boolean as a function to perform this task:

 ## Classes